maymeridian/Tidal-Disruption-Classification/README.md

     Thermodynamics & Color: Based on recent literature (Bhardwaj et al., 2025), we extract pre-peak and post-peak color gradients.
 Unlike supernovae which cool rapidly (redden), TDEs typically maintain stable, hot (blue) blackbody temperatures.
 We quantify this using g−r color stability and the "Blue Energy Fraction" (ratio of UV/Blue flux to total flux).

-2. Machine Learning Architecture
+## Machine Learning Architecture

 We apply a Hybrid Ensemble Classifier designed to balance sensitivity with robustness.
 The final prediction is a weighted average of three distinct architectural components:

-    Base Learner (Gradient Boosting): A CatBoost model trained on the full feature set to capture complex, non-linear interactions (48% weight).
+    A *Base Learner* : A CatBoost (Gradient Boost Decision Tree) model trained on the full feature set.
+(48% weight).

-    Domain Experts: Specialized CatBoost models restricted to specific feature subsets (e.g., only Morphology or only Physics).
-This prevents the model from overfitting to noise when physical signals are weak (32% weight).
+    2 Domain Experts: Specialized CatBoost models restricted to two specific feature subsets (One for 'Morphology' and one for 'Physics' characteristics).
+This prevents any one model from overfitting to noise when meaningful signals are too weak (32% weight).

     Manifold Support (MLP & KNN): A Multi-Layer Perceptron (Neural Network) and K-Nearest Neighbors classifier.
 These non-tree-based models help identify TDE candidates that lie on the correct manifold in feature space but might be missed by decision boundaries (20% weight).

-Technical Details
+## Technical Details
-Algorithms & Implementation
+### Algorithms & Implementation

 The classification engine is a custom EnsembleClassifier implemented in src/machine_learning/model_factory.py.
 It integrates: